WebDevStudios/wds-blocks/README.md

 Please use the following file naming convention for all blocks for consistency:

-    /example-block/
+    example-block
-      |-- editor.scss   (styles for the backend only)
-      |-- endpoints.php (any REST API endpoints)
+        ├── editor.scss   (styles for the backend only) ├── endpoints.php (any REST API endpoints)
-      |-- icon.js       (the block's SVG icon)
+        ├── icon.js       (the block's SVG icon)
-      |-- index.js      (required to register the block)
-      |-- render.php    (the PHP render callback function for dynamic blocks)
-      |-- style.scss    (styles for both frontend & backend)
+        ├── index.js      (required to register the block) ├── render.php    (the PHP render callback function for dynamic blocks) └── style.scss    (styles for both frontend & backend)

 `index.js` is the only file that is required, since that's where the block is registered.
 Beyond any listed above, your block can also include additional files, as needed - just give them names that make sense.